Have You Suffered A Serious Injury In A Motorcycle Accident?

 - Head-on collisions: In the majority of accidents involving a car and a motorcycle, the car strikes the motorcycle in the front.
 Head-on collisions with a passenger vehicle are often fatal for the motorcyclist.

-- Cars making left-hand turns: This is the single most dangerous traffic situation for motorcyclists, accounting for 41% of fatal two-vehicle motorcycle accidents in a recent year.
+- Cars making left-hand turns: This is the single most dangerous traffic situation for motorcyclists, accounting for 41% of fatal two-vehicle motorcycle accidents in the recent year.

 - Speeding and alcohol use: NHTSA reports that 33% of all motorcycle riders involved in fatal crashes in a recent year were speeding and 27% were alcohol-impaired.
 In Missouri alone, 17% of motorcyclist fatalities had blood alcohol concentration (BAC) of .08% or higher.